Urbanization and Sustainable Development in a Transitional Economy: Experiencing China

 Tuition: $4,292 (4 credits, matriculated graduate students, plus registration and support fees.
 Click here for more information.)

 Non-refundable program and activities fee (includes housing and several meals): $1,100.
 This fee will be due upon acceptance in the course.

 Accommodation and Logistics

-Participants typically stay at NYU Shanghai student residence building, or the Foreign Experts' Building, both located at East China Normal University (ECNU).
-Each room comfortable with wireless internet access.
-Rooms may be double rooms.
-The accomodations include a resident assistant.
+Participants typically stay at NYU Shanghai student residence building, Yifulou Hotel, or the Foreign Experts' Building, located at East China Normal University (ECNU).
+Each room includes internet access.
+Students should be aware that rooms may require double-occupancy.
 Students also have access to the NYU Shanghai computer lab.
-The program fee includes lodging costs, an opening dinner, lunch and closing dinner.
+The program fee includes lodging costs, an opening dinner and lunch, and a closing dinner.
 Students will be responsible for the remaining meals.
 There are many dining and shopping options within a short walking distance to NYU Shanghai.

 Flight: Participants must book and pay for their own flights, and should do so as early as possible.
 Most major airlines fly to Shanghai.